koxauuu/DefenderKiller/README_EN.md

 - Check the status of folders and files
 - Recovery Defender from copy (backup)
 - Delete Security of Windows (Icon in Start) (Maybe not work on 26H2)
-- Скрыть Раздел Безопасность в Параметрах
+- Hide Security Section in Settings
-- Отключить VBS (Безопасность на основе виртуализации)
+- Disable VBS (Virtualization-based security)
-- Удалить папки Защитника из хранилища WinSxS
+- Delete folders of Defender in storage WinSxS
-- Отключение / Включение Брандмауэра Защитника Windows
+- OFF / ON Firewall of Windows Defender
-- Отключение / Включение UAC (Контроль учетных записей)
+- OFF / ON UAC (User Account Control)

 ### Plan DefenderKiller
-- Add пункт о Meltdown, Spectre, Downfall
+- Add point Meltdown, Spectre, Downfall
-- Улучшить интерфейс, провести другую сортировку
+- Make Gui, carry out sorting
-- Добавить поддержку старых OC
+- Add support for older OC
-- Fix bug в пункте "Удалить Безопасность Windows (Иконка в пуске) (Может не работать на 26H2)"
+- Fix bug in point "Delete Security of Windows (Icon in Start) (Maybe not work on 26H2)"
-- Fix bug в пункте "Удалить Windows Defender"
+- Fix bug in point "Delete Windows Defender"
-- Add пункт о плашке о небезопасных файлов из интернета
+- Add point to disable the banner regarding unsafe files from the Internet
 - Add icon DK
 - Add another languages
 - Do optimization